Key points

-Whether you’re a property bull or a property bear, ‘housing bubble’ is a popular term.
-But there’s fierce debate over whether Australia is in one or not.
-Australia went nearly 30 years without a technical recession, and in that time house prices went from a $121,000-odd median ($235,000 in today’s money), to more than $700,000 across the capital cities.
-In that time, the Reserve Bank cash rate went from nearly 18% to just 0.10% today.
-So, what gives?
-Are we in a flipping housing bubble or not?
+Whether you're a property bull or a property bear, 'housing bubble' is a popular term.
+But there's fierce debate over whether Australia is in one or not.
+Australia went nearly 30 years without a technical recession until Covid, and in that time home prices went from a $121,000-odd median ($283,000 in today's money), to nearly $900k today.

 What is a housing bubble?

 In its simplest definition, a housing bubble is the run-up of house prices driven by demand and speculation.
-The bubble can get so big so as to rate house prices ‘overvalued’.
-As bubbles are formed, they float through the sky all pretty like.
-However, they pop eventually, and in housing, that’s generally due to stagnating demand, sometimes mixed in with increased supply.
+The bubble can get so big so as to rate house prices 'overvalued'.

 Think of a housing bubble like a hot nightclub.
 There's people waiting to get in - they're the people yet to enter the market.
 They're all cold and shivering and moody standing in line.
 Then there's the people inside - they're the people who have at least paid a house deposit and have a mortgage.
 Most are having a great time.